 Q: The lyrics of the song reveal the complexity of a wounded heart and soul.
 How difficult was it for you to write those words?

 A: The words came pretty quickly and effortless.
-My cowriter Adam James really brought it with the lyric “It’s a 2 year version of a one night stand and a real good warning from his right hand.”
+My co-writer Adam James really brought it with the lyric “It’s a 2-year version of a one night stand and a really good warning from his right hand.”
 I like to think God gave us this one.

 Q: Some of the best lyrics are /”Now the screen doors swinging and her boyfriends saying you won’t ever make it alone/ He for taillights fading and the highway waiting on the chevy if she’s ready to roam/ She could slam on the breaks and just stay in the past or rip of the rearview and never look back.”/ As a songwriter how important was it for you to make others see and hear about domestic violence?

 A: I grew up in a great home and never had witnessed or experienced DV, so I had no clue about it.
 It wasn’t until meeting with the YWCA that I wanted to help bring awareness to the issue.
 As a father of two boys, I want to be an example and raise them to respect women equally as men.
 We are trying to change the conversation at a young age.
 That’s where we start to end the problem.

 Q: You’ve been working with Country legend Vince Gill, how has that experience been?
 How has it shaped you as an artist?
 And what lessons have you learned from him that you can share?